jakerobers/email-templater/README.md

 -----------------
 So you really want to quit your job, but the problem is that you do not know how to phrase your resignation letter.
 How formal should it be?
 Should it be sincere?
 How long should it be?

 Rest assured, Email Templater has your back.
-The vision of this web application is to equipt users with tons of templates so that they can find the one that fits them.
+The vision of this web application is to equip users with tons of templates so that they can find the one that fits them.

 What Makes Email Templater Unique?
 ----------------------------------